-Annual Health and Medical Record
+Annual Health and Medical Record-Parts A, B&C

 Every Scout and adult leader must submit a Personal Health and Medical Record upon arrival at camp.
-Leaders should provide a copy of the newest version of the medical form available online at http://www.scouting.org/scoutsource/ HealthandSafety/ahmr.aspx).
+Leaders should provide a copy of the newest version of the medical form available online.
 Please understand that the BSA Annual Health and Medical Record is the only medical form recognized by Boy Scouts of America.
 Tips for completing this record are also located on the above website.